-Project: Nikkel-Epps, McPherson County, District 2
+Project: Nikkel-Epps, McPherson County, District 2, McPherson County, District 2

-Site Location: The Nikkel-Epps contamination site is in NE/4 of Section 18, Township 20 South, Range 1 West, in McPherson County.
+Site Location: The Nikkel-Epps contamination site is NE/4 of Section 18, Township 20 South, Range 1 West, in McPherson County.

 Impact/Immediacy: Medium-high immediacy level.
-Chlorides affect a shallow groundwater aquifer with multiple residences within a half-mile, some of which use the aquifer as the sole water source.
-There is crop irrigation in the area side and downgradient as well.
+Chlorides affect a shallow groundwater aquifer with multiple residences within a half-mile; some use the aquifer as the sole water source.
+There is crop irrigation in the area side and down gradient of the plume.

 Site Description: The Nikkel-Epps site had known brine water contamination since 1953 when a local homestead complained that the domestic well had become unusable due to saltwater intrusion.
 KCC first investigated the issue in 2007 when an irrigation well battery was drilled in the northeast corner of section 18 and killed the soybean crop planted that year.
 KCC's research into past oil and gas practices in the area revealed many land owner and state agency communications regarding the pits southwest of the center of section 7.
 Paper trail documented pond fluids testing 32,000 chlorides by state agency personnel on occasion.
-However, most agency interaction occurred after the pond policy was changed, and the push for deep disposal was necessary to curb brine intrusion onto local aquifers.
+However, most agency interaction occurred after the pond policy was changed, and the push for deep disposal was necessary to curb brine intrusion into local aquifers.

 The aquifer resides in the McPherson Formation, consisting of two to three sand units separated by clay layers.
 At the base of the aquifer lies the Wellington Shale.
 The aquifer contains several possible aquitards, impermeable clays separating the sands.
 It is unknown if these clays are continuous throughout the area.
-Due to the depth of the saltwater found, KCC believes that potential pathway/s down to the Wellington Formation exist.
+Due to the depth of the saltwater found, KCC believes that potential pathway(s) down to the Wellington Formation exist.
 The land surface is flat irrigated farmland.
-Chlorides seem to be settling on top of the Wellington Shale contact where bedrock is the Wellington Formation.
+Chlorides seem to settle on top of the Wellington Shale contact, which is the bedrock in the area.
 The contact with the McPherson sediments is an erosional disconformity.
 The erosion of the Wellington Formation has left high relief channels and bumps at the bottom of the local shallow aquifer.
 Evidence suggests that the main brine plume has a source(s) in section 7, upgradient of the site.
 There are known legacy evaporation pits locations to the north.

-Unusual Problems: Like many other chloride problems in the area, the chlorides can be hit and miss and contained in 'hot spots' down-gradient of old evaporation pits and settling in deeper pockets within the aquifer.
+Unusual Problems: Like many other chloride problems in the area, the chlorides can be hit and miss and contained in 'hot spots' downgradient of old evaporation pits and settling in deeper pockets within the aquifer.
 Farming practices have destroyed half of the monitoring wells installed by the KCC.

-Status of Project: On July 26, 2022, MW-2, MW-3, and MW-5 groundwater monitoring wells, were gauged and sampled for chloride levels.
-All wells rose slightly, but no well rose over 100 mg/L Chlorides.
-KCC researched the KDHE historical file for the local area and found detailed evidence on known sources in the southwest of section 7.
-KCC also discovered no plugging report for the closest oil and gas well, the #1 Boesker.
+Status of Project: On August 25, 2023, MW-2, MW-3, and MW-5 groundwater monitoring wells were gauged and sampled for chloride levels.
+MW-2 has historically had the highest chloride levels but decreased from 2022.
+MW-3 and MW-5 had slight increases in chlorides.
+Due to the drought, water levels were over one foot lower than last year.
+KCC has approached GMD#2 regarding plugging the four irrigation wells drilled in 2007, as they are still in the agricultural field with poor surface control.
+KCC also discovered no plugging report for the closest oil and gas well, the #1 Boesker, but there is no supporting evidence at the surface of issues regarding this well.
 KCC developed a plan to install new monitoring wells to replace broken wells and help delineate the local plume.
 Wellington Shale mapping has suggested that bedrock lows in the northeast and south of the Nikkel-Epps possibly allow chloride migration to the south.